DSpace/RestContract/contentreports-filteredcollections.md

     * `has_restricted_thumbnail`: Item has Restricted Thumbnail
     * `has_restricted_metadata`: Item has Restricted Metadata

-Possible response status
+Possible response status:

 * 200 OK - The specific report data was found, and the data has been properly returned.
 * 403 Forbidden - if a valid CSRF token is missing when issuing a POST request.
+This does not apply to GET requests.